3 Elements of Performance Management (And Why You Should Focus On Them)

 Annual reviews have gotten a bad rap in recent years, but some form of long-term structured feedback should still be the backbone of any performance management strategy.
 You can call them quarterly conversations, year-end check-ins, development discussions or something else, but the important thing is that you provide a place for discussions about long-term performance.

 Some of the most meaningful feedback employees can receive will be about long-term trends, high-level development opportunities, overall performance, or their career progression.
+Merit increases, which are salary adjustments based on performance, can also be discussed during these reviews, providing a tangible incentive for employees to strive for continuous improvement.
 These types of discussions often struggle to find their place amongst everyday responsibilities.
 By creating a structured review process, organizations make space for these important conversations.

 Most of the issues with annual reviews come from poor processes, rather than an issue with long-term feedback.
 Consider simplifying your forms, asking more open-ended questions, increasing the frequency, and soliciting more sources of feedback (e.g. 360 reviews).
 These changes can help you maintain the benefits of long-term feedback while fixing many of the issues with annual reviews.